epolevikov/spring-boot-kafka-sample/README.md

 Message three
 ```

-Then run `cat consumer/messages.txt` to make sure that the messages were processed correctly and were written to the file.
+Then run `cat consumer/messages_{1,2}.txt` to make sure that the messages were processed correctly and were written to the files.